gouniverse/bs/README.md

-# bs
+# Bootstrap (bs)

 Declaratve building of Bootstrap components.

-Built on top of the HTML Builder module
+Its an extension of the HTML Builder package: https://github.com/gouniverse/hb

 ## Alerts